Bruno-Pyatt School District

-Bruno-Pyatt School District No. 1 was a school district headquartered in Eros, in unincorporated Marion County, Arkansas.
+Bruno-Pyatt School District No. 1 was a school district headquartered in Eros, in unincorporated Marion County, Arkansas; the campus had an Everton postal address.
 In addition to Eros it served Bruno and Pyatt.

 It operated Bruno-Pyatt Elementary School and Bruno–Pyatt High School.

+History

+In 1969 the State of Arkansas enacted the Quality Education Act, which was to require schools to merge into others that attained a classification of "A" by 1979.
+This and other factors resulted in the Bruno and Pyatt schools consolidating.
+Groundbreaking for the consolidated school occurred in 1973.
+The Bruno-Pyatt School was created in 1974 as a consolidation of schools in Bruno and Pyatt.
+The school opened in September that year.

-On July 1, 2004, it consolidated with the St. Joe School District and the Western Grove School District into the Ozark Mountain School District.
+On July 1, 2004, the school district consolidated with the St. Joe School District and the Western Grove School District into the Ozark Mountain School District.